Trial attorneys who get you the help you need after suffering a brain injury.

 Why Helping Those Suffering From a Brain Injury is So Important to Us

 You are not just a number to us.
-At Brain Injury Law, we’ve seen that those who have the best track record in recovering from a brain injury are the ones who have a solid support system.
+At Brain Injury Law of Seattle, we’ve seen that those who have the best track record in recovering from a brain injury are the ones who have a solid support system.
 Getting you to the right doctors and specialists is critical to your physical well being and self esteem.

 When clients tell us how appreciative they are of getting the help they needed – help that the medical profession or loved ones are not always able to point them to – it reminds us of the reason we do what we do.

 Staying on the Cutting Edge of Medicine and Insurance

 We have found that those who have suffered a brain injury are often shuttled around the medical system without a singular person overlooking their care.

 Because we stay on the cutting edge of medicine, we have been able to build relationships with treatment providers who can connect the medical dots of a brain injury across different medical specialties, helping you achieve a holistic recovery.

 The insurance companies in these cases don’t want the dots connected, and know that by hiring insurance “approved” doctors to minimize and trivialize a person’s brain injury symptoms, they can save a lot of money.
 Conversely, we are passionate about connecting you with the right medical experts to get you the most complete recovery possible.

 Why Holding the Responsible Party Accountable is So Important to Us

 There is a large sector of insurance approved doctors who specialize in confusing a jury into believing that brain injuries are nothing more than a simple three week concussion – at worst.

 In the end, these insurance companies are all about avoiding responsibility for an expensive injury by using what we call “the squid defense” – shoot out a cloud of ink to try and confuse the person holding the responsible party to trial, so they can get away unscathed.